-The two license areas, Savinac and Bacevica, were part of an earn-in agreement with Freeport-McMoRan Exploration Corporation ("Freeport"), in which Mundoro granted to Freeport an earn-in option over the two exploration licenses located within the southern portion of Timok.
-The drill program started in October 2019, which covered a total of 8735 meters.
+The two license areas, Savinac and Bacevica, were part of an Agreement with Freeport-McMoRan Exploration Corporation ("Freeport"), in which Mundoro granted to Freeport an earn-in option over two exploration licenses located within the southern portion of Timok.
+The drill program started in October 2019 and comprised a total of 8735 meters.
 Drilling was suspended in March 2020 due to restrictions related to the COVID-19 pandemic.

-Subsequent to year end, Freeport informed Mundoro that it is restructuring its exploration programs and reducing its exploration budgets globally in response to various macro factors affecting Freeport.
-On April 28, 2020 Freeport sent notice terminating the earn-in agreement.
-This results in the entire project areas reverting 100% to Mundoro for no consideration.
-Mundoro has signed Confidentiality Agreements with third parties to review a data-room for the two project areas.
-These third-party reviews are ongoing for the purpose of adding a new earn-in partner to the projects.
+During Q2-2020, Freeport sent notice terminating the Agreement which resulted in the entire project areas reverting 100% to Mundoro for no consideration.
+Mundoro has signed Confidentiality Agreements with a number of third parties to review an online data room with 3D models for the two project areas.
+These third-party reviews are advancing for the purpose of adding a new partner to the projects.

-The current term work commitments for the licenses have been met.
+Freeport sole funded a total of US\$3.2 million (C\$4.5 million) on these two licenses, therefore the current term work commitments for the licenses have been met.
 No further exploration expenditures are required to maintain the licenses while Mundoro continues discussions with third parties.

 A summary of each target area is provided below: